 November is Stomach Cancer Awareness Month®

-Additionally, the Surgeon General has committed to making Thanksgiving Day National Family History Day, emphasizing the importance of knowing one’s hereditary risks for disease, clearly one of the risk factors for stomach cancer.
+In 2010, NSFC successfully championed and celebrated the first official Stomach Cancer Awareness Month in the U.S. Additionally, the Surgeon General has committed to making Thanksgiving Day National Family History Day, emphasizing the importance of knowing one’s hereditary risks for disease, clearly one of the risk factors for stomach cancer.

 November is Stomach Cancer Awareness Month however raising awareness about stomach cancer is important all throughout the year!

-- To raise funds for stomach cancer research
+- Raise funds for stomach cancer research

 Supporters hope that greater awareness and knowledge will lead to earlier detection of stomach cancer, which is directly associated with higher long-term survival rates, and that money raised for stomach cancer research will result in better detection, treatments, improved survival rates, and ultimately a cure for this deadly disease.

-Understanding the critical need for awareness of stomach cancer No Stomach For Cancer (NSFC) was determined to have a month designated for awareness of this disease.
+Understanding the critical need for awareness of stomach cancer, No Stomach For Cancer (NSFC) was determined to have a month designated for awareness of this disease.

-Despite subsequent challenges to obtain ‘official designations’ for the month NSFC remained committed to increasing awareness and celebrating November as Stomach Cancer Awareness Month.
+Despite subsequent challenges to obtain official designations for the month NSFC remained committed to increasing awareness and celebrating November as Stomach Cancer Awareness Month.
 The key to success, however, is a unified voice.
 For that reason, NSFC applied for and received US Trademark registration for STOMACH CANCER AWARENESS MONTH.
 We took this action to ensure the continuity of the month.

 November is Stomach Cancer Awareness Month, and each year we will work to reach more people, spreading the word and sharing the knowledge, and ultimately saving lives through awareness.
 We will continue to raise funds to support research for better screening, early detection, treatment and prevention, with the hope of someday finding a cure for stomach cancer.